 It’s not just anorexia that’s deadly

-Though anorexia is most commonly reported on in the media, there are several types of body dysmorphia (unhealthy relationships with body image) that can impact your health and spirit.
-Anorexia is classically defined as someone who severely restricts their caloric intake—either by not eating or exercising heavily to burn off what is perceived as fat.
-Bulimia is when a person goes through a rollercoaster of binge eating, followed by purging—making themselves throw up or have diarrhea.
-Exercise-orexia is what it sounds like: being overly obsessed with getting fit and creating an ideal physique.
+Though anorexia tends to get more media coverage, there are several types of what’s known as body dysmorphic disorder (unhealthy relationships with body image).
+Anorexia is classically defined as someone who severely restricts their caloric intake—either by not eating or exercising heavily to burn calories.
+Bulimia is characterized by a rollercoaster of binge eating, followed by purging—making themselves throw up or have diarrhea.
+“Exercise-orexia,” though not an official diagnosis, is the name given to people exercise compulsively.
 Orthorexia is a condition of being hyper-focused on eating only the healthiest, cleanest foods.
 Another less well-known disorder is binge eating, in which you scarf down more than what’s comfortable, with no control over your actions.
-(Here’s what’s happening in your body when you binge.)
+A review of studies published in 2018 in the journal F1000 Research suggests that antidepressants and various cognitive behavioral therapy modalities are effective treatments in reducing the severity of body dysmorphia, but there are a significant percentage of patients who are treatment-resistant.
 All of these conditions can be life threatening and dangerous, and they all have similar warning signs.

 Sign #1: You think about food all the time

 Brennan says that a high percentage of patients at the Eating Recovery Center reported that trying out a diet and seeing results was what caused their eating disorder to begin.
-While it might seem harmless to eat healthier and shed pounds (especially if you’re prepping for an important event or have packed on some winter weight), it’s less about the physical act of dropping pounds, and more about how it makes you feel, and how you define yourself as a person.
+While it might seem harmless to eat healthier and shed pounds, it’s less about the physical act of dropping pounds, and more about how it makes you feel, and how you define yourself as a person.
 “Often what starts as an innocent attempt to diet or eat healthy can kickstart an eating disorder, as the individual quickly finds that their new behavior ‘solves other problems,’ such as increasing peer acceptance, soothing anxiety, or getting attention in a new way,” Brennan explains.
-Check these signs of an anxiety disorder, to rule out that potential trigger.
+Many experts now say diets in general don’t work and that intuitive eating is better for your body.
+(Check these signs of an anxiety disorder, to rule out that potential trigger.)

 Sign #3: You’re avoiding dealing with something big

 You want to make sure you’re not eating overly processed foods riddled with unnecessary added sugar or chemicals.
-But if you’re spending hours looking over ingredients in the grocery store, you might be developing a dangerous obsession.
-“At Eating Recovery Center we emphasize normalized eating and learning to have a balance of all food groups,” Brennan explains.
-People with orthorexia, in an innocent attempt to be a healthy eater, start to eliminate more and more foods they perceive as “bad,” and will only allow themselves to eat “good” foods.
+But if you’re spending hours looking over ingredients on food labels, you might be developing a dangerous obsession.
+People with orthorexia nervosa, in an attempt to be a healthy eater, start to eliminate more and more foods they perceive as “bad,” and will only allow themselves to eat “good” foods.
 But when you begin to give whole groups of food a positive or negative connotation, you often miss out on essential ingredients and nutrients that your body needs to function properly.
-“Our bodies are not meant to follow rigid, prescribed diets for long periods of time,” Brennan says, “and have evolved over time to need certain combinations of nutrients to keep us going and keep us healthy.”
+A review of studies published in 2018 in Frontiers in Psychology suggests that people who live in a culture that elevates the virtues of healthy living are most at risk for developing orthorexia.
+“Our bodies are not meant to follow rigid, prescribed diets for long periods of time,” Brennan says.
+“They’ve evolved over time to need certain combinations of nutrients to keep us going and keep us healthy.”